- 1. What are some of the key dates for the start of the band 2018 season?

 13. Will my student be selling anything?

 a.
-In past years, students sell Poinsettia plants and Popcorn to raise money for their spring trip.
+We try and organize some fundraisers so students can raise money for their spring trip.
 Each student’s profit will go to lowering his/her band trip price/band fees.

 14. What is the Jazz Café?